 - Postback URL is set incorrectly (for instance, you can see conversions in your external tracking solution, but they are not registered in our system);

-- Your ad’s creative is ineffective, or a landing page of your offer is not user-friendly.
+- Your ad’s creative is ineffective, or the landing page of your offer is not user-friendly.

 Possible reasons for ‘Not so good’ status: